CVaans/iBio-GATS/README.md

 **Install Modeller 10.4**

-MODELLER 10.4 is a tool for modelling protein three-dimensional structures based on homology or omparative analysis.
+MODELLER 10.4 is a tool for modelling protein three-dimensional structures based on homology or comparative analysis.
 An alignment file containing the alignment of a sequence to be modelled with known related structure/structures is given as input for the Modeller for it to automatically calculate a model for the given target sequence.
 Modeller is available for download for Unix/Linux, Windows, and Mac operating systems.

 - Current version Modeller 10.4 released on Nov 2022 can be downloaded from [here](https://salilab.org/modeller/download_installation.html)